miguel-guerrero/cross-ref-py/README.md

-# cross-ref-py:  Side to Side Cross Reference
+# Side to Side Cross Reference

 Visualization of 2 files side to side where one of them is a generated version of the other.
 Line number